top of page

 The Importance of Playing With Your Kids

-- 2 min read
+• 1 min read

-Children play to pass the time.
-Through play, children learn academic skills like maths, science, reading, language and literacy.
-They learn social skills like effective communication, conflict resolution, problem solving and cooperation.
-Maybe most importantly, they learn about themselves – they get to know their personalities including their likes and dislikes, strengths and interests.
-Through play, children learn where they fit in in the world.
+Play is generally defined as an enjoyable, pleasurable, or recreational activity.
+For an infant or toddler, play is integral to promoting healthy development.
+Through play, children learn academic skills like math, science, and language literacy.
+They also learn social skills like effective communication, conflict resolution, problem solving, and cooperation.
+Most importantly, they learn about themselves—their personalities, their likes and dislikes, their strengths, and their interests.

-Written by: Tan Poh Ching
+Written by: Tan Poh Ching, Edited by Zariel

 11/2024